 What is the Azure Machine Learning Data Prep SDK for Python?

-This python SDK includes the following functionality to help prepare your data for modeling:
+This python SDK includes the following functionality:

 Summary statistics can be generated quickly for a dataflow with a single line of code.

 Assertion.
 Create assertion rules to ensure that values in the specified columns satisfy the provided expression.

 The Azure Machine Learning Data Prep SDK offers an intelligent and scalable experience for essential data preparation scenarios, while maintaining interoperability with common data analysis libraries.

 Cross-platform functionality.
 You can interact with the SDK in any Python environment alongside familiar libraries.
 Write with a single SDK and run it on Windows, macOS, or Linux.

 Intelligent transformations powered by AI, including grouping similar values to their canonical form and deriving columns by examples without custom code.